AngelCastellanos/common-space-recommendation/README.md

 [http://www.librec.net](http://www.librec.net)

+The specific configuration files used in the experimentation in the paper is included at:

 ## Results

 [results/task1](https://github.com/AngelCastellanos/common-space-recommendation/tree/master/results/task1) includes the results for the Task 1: Top-N recommendations from unary user feedback.
 This task deals with the top-N recommendation problem, in which a system is requested to find and recommend a limited set of N items that best match a user profile, instead of correctly predict the ratings for all available items.